 The subject property does not front on any existing road.
-However, MC 632, as well as the internal streets, are designed in a grid pattern, which will enhance the internal circulation of the property.
-Upon completion and connection to adjacent dead-end streets, the street network will be adequate to serve this development.
+However, MC 632, as well as the internal streets, are proposed to be designed in a grid pattern, which will enhance the internal circulation of the property.
+Upon completion and connection to adjacent dead-end streets, the proposed street network will be adequate to serve this development.